Chapter 1 : Weak

 “Can I just kiss you, already?”
 He said stubbornly.
 He smiled, but I knew he was serious as well.
 My face heated up at his words.

 “Okay…but only for a little bit because the train is about to-” He cut me off mid sentence again, enveloping me in a soft, yet hungry kiss.
 I tried to protest a little after a couple of seconds, but he was relentless.
 There was something great about Ron’s kisses: they were warm and comforting.
 Like, curling up next to an amazingly hot fire when you are extremely cold.
-Although, I wouldn’t call them passionate or capable of emitting huge sparks.
 Figuratively speaking, he always seemed hungrier than I was.
-I couldn’t say loving and comforting are bad things, though.
+I couldn’t say loving and comforting were bad things, though.

 I finally managed to playfully fight him off.
 “Ron…”